abinit/abinit/doc/tutorial/dmft_triqs.md

     mpirun -n 4 abinit tdmft_triqs_3.abi > log3

-ABINIT first reconstructs the self-imaginary on the imaginary axis from your analytical continuation, writing it to `tdmft_triqs_3o_DS3_DFTDMFT_Self_backtransform.dat`.
+ABINIT first reconstructs the self-energy on the imaginary axis from your analytical continuation, writing it to `tdmft_triqs_3o_DS3_DFTDMFT_Self_backtransform.dat`.
 You should verify that it agrees with the original input, though we already did that with the script.